Sabrin Burshid

-Sabrin Burshid (صابرين بورشيد; June 11, 1985 – July 22, 2019) was a Bahraini actress and broadcaster.
+Sabrin Ahmed Abdullah Burshid (صابرين أحمد عيد الله بورشيد; June 11, 1985 – July 22, 2019) was a Bahraini actress and broadcaster.

 Biography

-Burshid was born in Manama, Bahrain, to Saudi parents.
+Burshid was born in Manama, Bahrain, to a Bahraini father and a Saudi mother.
 She studied media and public relations, but left school in 2008 to work at the Bahrain Radio and Television Corporation.
 She made her television hosting debut in the summer of 2009.
 She presented a reality show for Ramadan 2010, winning the "Most Beautiful Arab Broadcaster" award, and was one of the hosts of the Kuwaiti show Ali Al-Seif on Al-Adalah TV.

 Her first acting role was in the 2012 Eid al-Fitr play Misbah Zain; her friend Shaila Sabt helped her to obtain the role.
 In 2018, she moved to Kuwait for work-related reasons.

 Illness and death

-In April 2019, Burshid's family revealed that she was sleeping excessively and did not remember her friends’ names.
+In April 2019, Burshid's family revealed that she was sleeping excessively and did not remember her friends' names.
 Tests conducted at the Bahrain Defence Force Hospital revealed three lymphomas in the left hemisphere of her brain.
-This required immediate surgery and her father appealed to the King of Bahrain for aid in obtaining quick treatment, a plea that gained support from activists and artists across the Gulf.
+This required immediate surgery and her father appealed to King Hamad bin Isa Al Khalifa for aid in obtaining quick treatment, a plea that gained support from activists and artists across the Gulf.

-The Royal Court agreed to send her abroad for treatment, and the Health Ministry arranged for her travel to Germany.
-However, her condition did not improve, and she died in Turkey on July 22, 2019.
+The Royal Court agreed to send her abroad for treatment, and the Ministry of Health arranged for her travel to Germany.
+Prime Minister Khalifa bin Salman Al Khalifa ultimately organized for her to travel to Turkey, where her condition did not improve, and she died in Istanbul on July 22, 2019.
+Her funeral service was held in Manama.